vippsas/vipps-developers/faqs/landing-page-faq.md

 # FAQ: Landing page

-This content is being updated now.
+This content is being moved to the knowledge base.
 Please bear with us 🐻 and have a look at this page:

 🔎 [Landing page](../common-topics/landing-page.md) 🔍